amandafager/Hacker-News/readme.md

 - As a user I'm able to reply to comments.

 ### Hacker News Plus - By Jon McGarvie

 - As a user I'm able to delete my account, along with every comment, reply, upvote and post that I have made.
 - As a user I'm able to upvote and remove my upvote on comments.
-- As a user I'm able to view other users posts, upvoted posts and comments.
+- As a user I'm able to view other users upvoted posts and comments.
 - https://github.com/trilisen/Hacker-News-Plus

 ## Written in